js-jslog/harpguru-scripts/pentaharp-for-guitarists.md

 Harp Guru is available on both Android and iOS now and everything you need to know about how to get the most out of Harp Guru to demystify all of your harmonicas can be found in our youtube videos, so check out the channel, subscribe and give out as many thumbsups and comments as you want, we love it.

+Remaining points
+Add title
+Consider changing the closing date or removing the word "weeks" Add overlay inviting users to download harpguru, just after first promo images Notes to jump over (3.20)
+"Wrong notes" (on screen with flashing quotes) (3.40)

+Description
+Title: PentaHarp for guitarists (WIN A PENTAHARP) Screen title: PentaHarp How much easier though?

+Link to the original pentaharp for guitarists video Link to other pentaharp giveaway videos with "coming soon" next to the unreleased ones - need to remember to update them when they do get released

 ---------

 In the previous video we showed you why the PentaHarp is so much easier for playing blues and minor pentatonic melodies than the standard Richter tuned harp, and in this video we'll be keeping it simple and showing you some tips for getting the most out the PentaHarp at this most easiest of levels, and again we're giving away one PentaHarp to one lucky winner courtesy of Hohner and their genrous UK distributers Sutherland Trading.
 So if you want to get the most out of your PentaHarp, or you just want in on that giveaway then keep watching.